‘Bigger. Smarter. Faster. Meaner.’

 Directed by Renny Harlin (The Dyatlov Pass Incident; Exorcist: The Beginning; A Nightmare on Elm Street 4; Prison) from a screenplay co-written by Duncan Kennedy, Donna Powers and Wayne Powers.
 The movie stars Thomas Jane, Saffron Burrows, Samuel L. Jackson, Jacqueline McKenzie, Michael Rapaport, Stellan Skarsgård and LL Cool J.

-Review [may contain spoilers]:
+Review [contains major spoilers]:

-This shark attack film takes place on a laboratory that’s floating out in the middle of the ocean.
+This shark attack film takes place in a laboratory that’s floating out in the middle of the ocean.
 It’s the weekend so the majority of the people who work at the lab are gone.
 Only a skeleton crew, made up of recognizable actors, remains.

 There’s Susan McAlester (Saffron Burrows) and Jim Whitlock (Stellan Skarsgard), two brilliant scientists.
 (Susan is passionate and committed.
 Jim is drunk and cynical.)
 There’s a marine biologist named Jan (Jacqueline McKenzie), who is such a positive presence that, from the minute she first shows up, you know that there’s no way she’s going to be alive at the end of the movie.